bscal/DotaScoutBot/README.md

 # DotaScoutBot
 A Python Program that will scout dota 2 players.
+Uses OpenDota API

 *The program is in early stages of development and not all features I wanted to add are working or added*